 |Governing Act||The Copyrights Act, 1957||The Trade Marks Act, 1999||The Patents Act, 1970|

-|Scope of Protection||Protection of original creative expressions like literary works, artistic works, dramatic works, etc.||Protection of unique name that makes a brand distinct from other.
-Can include name, slogans, logo, shape, colour etc.||Protection of inventions that are novel, original and has industrial utility.|
+|Scope of Protection||Protection of original creative expressions like literary works, artistic works, dramatic works, etc.||Protection of unique name / symbol/ design that makes a brand distinct from other.
+Can include name, word combinations, slogans, logo, shape, colour etc.||Protection of inventions that are novel, original and has industrial utility.|

-|Validity||Valid for life time of the author + 60 years after his/her death.||Validity for 10 years can be made perpetual by renewing the trademark every 10 years.
-Territorial in nature to claim rights should be applied to each country individually.||Validity for 20 years starting from the day the application is first made.
+|Validity||Valid for life time of the author + 60 years after his/her death.||After registration, initial validity for 10 years which can be extended perpetually by renewing the trademark every 10 years.
+Trademark registrations applied for in a country will grant territorial protection in that country alone, however, one can apply for international protection as well.||Once registered, the validity will be for 20 years starting from the day the application is first made.
 It is also a territorial right and therefore it is effective only within the territory of India.
 Separate patents required to be filed for each country where protection is required.|

-|Right comes into Existence||Exclusive rights over the copyright are created the moment the authorship creates the work.||Once the trademark gets registered the applicant of the mark can claim complete right over the said mark.
-Registration usually takes 12-18 months.||Patent registration takes about 2-3 years in all.
+|Exclusive Right comes into Existence||Copyright is an inherent right and Exclusive rights over the copyright are created the moment the author creates the work.||Upon registration - Once the trademark is registered, the applicant of the mark can claim complete right over the said mark during the validity period of registration.
+Registration usually takes 12-18 months.||Upon Registration - Patent registration takes about 2-3 years in all.
 But the owner can stop anyone else from claiming right over a particular patent the moment he applies for provisional patent.|

-The content of this article is for information purpose only and does not constitute advice or a legal opinion and are personal views of the author.
+Disclaimer - The content of this document is for information purpose only and does not constitute advice or a legal opinion.
 It is based upon relevant law and/or facts available at that point of time and prepared with due accuracy & reliability.
-Readers are requested to check and refer to relevant provisions of statute, latest judicial pronouncements, circulars, clarifications etc before acting on the basis of the above write up.
+Readers are requested to check and refer to relevant provisions of statute, latest judicial pronouncements, circulars, clarifications etc. before acting on the basis of this write up.
 The possibility of other views on the subject matter cannot be ruled out.
-By the use of the said information, you agree that the Author / Treelife Consulting is not responsible or liable in any manner for the authenticity, accuracy, completeness, errors or any kind of omissions in this piece of information for any action taken thereof.
+By the use of the said information, you agree that the Treelife is not responsible or liable in any manner for the authenticity, accuracy, completeness, errors or any kind of omissions in this piece of information for any action taken thereof.

 Treelife Ventures Services Private Limited.

-All Rights Reserved. © 2020.
+All Rights Reserved. © 2022.